The series Made In Canada is my vote for the funniest TV series ever made, though it may be a tie with John Cleese's Fawlty Towers.

 The real KZEW included a lot of songs from the KNUS playlist.
 To preserve the unique character of each playlist, I have excluded KNUS songs from the KZEW playlist.

 The trailer for the MCMLXVIII film, Yellow Submarine.
 A gripping, if not entirely coherent tale of the Yellow forces of Good in their battle to conquer the Blue forces of Evil.
 For its time, it was original.
-All these years later, it’s still fun and surprisingly imaginative.
-The ‘sea of monsters’ is my favorite.
+All these years later, it’s still fun and imaginative.

 By 1968, the only notable animated films were from Disney.
 Comparisons with Disney’s Fantasia were inevitable.
 Yellow Submarine uses a simpler animation style than Disney’s films, at times minimalist.
 New, specialized film/animation techniques in Yellow Submarine influenced later animators like Ralph Bakshi in Fritz the Cat, and Wizards.
 It also influenced Terry Gilliam and Monty Python.
 (Python’s John Cleese has a hilarious scene with Beatle Ringo Starr and Peter Sellers in The Magic Christian.)